 How to Hack the Millennial Training Code

-So, to really unlock the potential of your millennial staff, training should honor their view of the world, without assuming their work ethic or ambitions are inferior to their older colleagues'.
-To create the list below, we looked at our own experience building training programs for millennial audiences, and we surveyed a group of millennials in their native habitat -- social media.
+So, to really unlock the potential of your millennial staff, training should honor their view of the world, without assuming their work ethic or ambitions are inferior to those of their older colleagues.
+To create the list below, we looked at our own experience building training programs for millennial audiences, and we surveyed a group of millennials in their native habitat—social media.
 Here's what we found:

 1. Design for their learning style.

-And, as digital natives, they know how to find information quickly.
+As digital natives, they know how to find information quickly.
 As a result, they prefer learning that is focused on what they need to "do" more than what they need to "know."
-With that in mind, here’s the key point to remember when creating formal learning (whether eLearning or ILT) for millennials: only include“must-have” content.
+With that in mind, here’s the key point to remember when creating formal learning (whether eLearning or ILT) for millennials: only include “must-have” content.
 If you're creating a skills-based course, focus on the most critical tasks; if you must train on "facts," limit courses (to the extent possible) to those driven by regulatory or compliance requirements.
-One millennial we surveyed, a certified nurse assistant at a major hospital system said,
+One millennial we surveyed, a certified nurse assistant at a major hospital system, said,

 "E-Learning is great for basic background on the law and industry, but on-the-job shadowing of managers and partners has helped me learn to actually do my job."

 According to Forbes, one reason that most companies fail to see their millennials succeed is because they often forget the coaching/mentoring aspect.
-Millennials respond well to hierarchal structures and benefit from direct mentorship.
-The hierarchy provides them with clear direction on where they’re headed and the mentorship gives them a roadmap to get there.
+Millennials respond well to hierarchical structures and benefit from direct mentorship.
+The hierarchy provides them with clear direction on where they’re headed and the mentorship gives them a road map to get there.
 Create a mentor/mentee program as part of onboarding and develop an accompanying review process.